 2. Brendan Eich created the first version of JavaScript in just ten days.

 3. Perl’s name doesn’t stand for anything.
-It was originally a typo of “pearl”.
+It was initially a typo of “pearl.”

 5. Sun Microsystems, the company behind Java, initially wanted to call it “Duke”.

-7. While Eclipse is synonymous with Java development today, it initially began as a project by IBM before becoming an open-source platform.
+7. While Eclipse is synonymous with Java development today, it began as an IBM project before becoming an open-source platform.

 8. Borland may not dominate today’s development landscape, but its influence remains.
 Many of today’s software leaders began their journey with tools like Turbo C++ and Delphi.

-9. In the battle of Java IDEs, while Eclipse gained significant traction, NetBeans had its niche.
-Did you know that NetBeans is the official IDE for all Java EE6 development?
+9. While Eclipse gained significant traction in the battle of Java IDEs, NetBeans had its niche.
+Did you know NetBeans is the official IDE for all Java EE6 development?

-10. While Linux was gaining ground as an OS in the ’90s, IDEs for Linux like Code::Blocks and KDevelop were also emerging, though they wouldn’t gain mainstream traction until the 2000s.
+10. While Linux was gaining ground as an OS in the ’90s, IDEs for Linux like Code::Blocks and KDevelop were also emerging, though they would only gain mainstream traction in the 2000s.

 11. Despite its simplicity, many of the concepts introduced by Visual Basic, especially in terms of GUI design, can still be seen in modern IDEs and GUI toolkits.